sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

 ## Professor

-  - **professor_sections** : Creates view for all sections taught by all professors

-  - **professor_students** : Creates view for all students in all teams of all sections taught by all professors

-  - **professor_peer_review_criteria** : Creates view for all criteria categories for all sections taught by all professors

   - **professor_student_scores** : Creates view for all scores that all students received in all sections taught by all professors